MinBZK/ai-validation/docs/Projects/TAD/tools_comparison.md

 - It is a private company from the United Kingdom which has open sourced part of their tool

 AI Assessment Tool:

+- This tool does not have any technical tests, but outshines the others with the discussion on assessment option

+- It is also very performant

 ## Summary per tool in one sentence